brandur/sorg/content/drafts/sortsupport.md

  * to a value of a pass-by-reference type.
 Therefore, we require:
  *
  * sizeof(Datum) == sizeof(void *) == 4 or 8
- *
- * The macros below and the analogous macros for other types should be
- * used to convert between a Datum and the appropriate C type.
  */

 typedef uintptr_t Datum;